 * Represents mandatory fields

 By: Adebowale Bello (Freelance Health Writer and DLHA Volunteer), with editorial contribution by The Datelinehealth Africa (DLHA) Team

 Every human needs to have an idea of their potential health conditions and how to take care of their bodies.
-For women, endometriosis is one of a number of conditions that are abnormalities related to the female reproductive system.
+For women, endometriosis is one of a number of conditions that can affect their reproductive system.

 Blessing’s story is a typical story for patients with endometriosis as the most common symptoms of the condition are pelvic pain and infertility.
 Additional symptoms include irregular or absence of menstruation, pain during urination, defecation, and intercourse.
 Constipation and abnormal vaginal bleeding may also be present.
 A family history of infertility and cancer in a pelvic organ are also typical in these patients.